Koha-Community/kohadocs/en/source/05_circulation.rst

    certain date, or if you have limits on hold lengths, you can enter an expiration date for the hold in the 'Hold expires on date'

-   -  To have expired holds canceled automatically you will need to have the `Expired Holds <#expiredholdscron>`__ cron job set to run on a regular basis.
+   -  To have expired holds cancelled automatically you will need to have the `Expired Holds <#expiredholdscron>`__ cron job set to run on a regular basis.